-The balances outstanding at December 31, 2012, for each of the components of the Corporation's insurance responsibilities were \$197.5 billion of insured obligations, and \$2 million of eligible borrower stock.
+As of December 31, 2013, there were \$207.5 billion of insured obligations and \$1 million of eligible borrower stock outstanding.

 If the Corporation does not have sufficient funds to ensure payment on insured obligations, System banks will be required to make payments under joint and several liability, as required by section 4.4 (a)(2) of the Farm Credit Act.